openhab/org.openhab.binding.zwave/doc/building36/adcs2000tra_0_0.md

 ### Parameter 8: Temperature Calibration Offset

 Temperature Calibration Offset
-Tenths of a degree Fahrenheit.
-A value of 10 would be 1.0F.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtTenths of a degree Fahrenheit.
+A value of 10 would be 1.0F.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range -100 to 100 may be set.

 The manufacturer defined default value is ```0```.